best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Summary rows and columns, for example for totals, are traditionally placed at the bottom or right of the table.
 If it’s important for users to see totals first, it may be helpful to place the totals at the top or left.

 ### Written content
 Written content in your spreadsheets should be treated in the same way as written content in a statistical report.
+For example, if you use a style guide for your reports, you should use this for any written content in your spreadsheets.

 In terms of accessibility, all written content in your spreadsheet should follow the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.